 The Sony X95J supports most common resolutions natively.
 1440p requires a forced resolution for 60Hz, but even then, it can't display chroma 4:4:4 properly, so text looks blurry from a PC.
 It displays 4:4:4 properly in all of the other formats we tested, which is important for clear text.

-Some recent Sony TVs, including the Sony X85J, haven't been able to display a 4k @ 120Hz signal properly, even from an HDMI 2.1 source.
+Some recent Sony TVs, including the Sony X85J, haven't been able to display a 4k @ 120Hz signal with proper chroma 4:4:4, even from an HDMI 2.1 source.
 We tried to reproduce the issue on the X95J, but as far as we can tell, there's no blur when displaying 4k @ 120Hz on this TV.
-We tested this from an RTX 3080 and double-checked with a PS5 and Xbox Series X, both on the home screen and in a few games that support 4k @ 120Hz.
+We tested this from an RTX 3080 and double-checked with a PS5 and Xbox Series X, both on the home screen and in a few games that support 4k @ 120Hz, and there isn't any problem.

-The Sony X95J supports most features of the PS5 and Xbox Series X. It doesn't support 4k @ 120Hz with Dolby Vision at the moment, but this isn't a big deal, as there are no games that support it.
+The Sony X95J supports most features of the PS5 and Xbox Series X. It doesn't support 4k @ 120Hz with Dolby Vision, so you have to decide between 4k @ 120Hz or 4k @ 60Hz in Dolby Vision.
 The supported formats from an Xbox vary depending on the HDMI Signal Format selected.
 Setting it to 'Enhanced Format (Dolby Vision)' limits the supported features, and blocks the TV from accepting a 4k @ 120Hz signal.

 The Sony X95J has two HDMI 2.1 ports, but one of them is also the eARC port, so if you're planning on connecting a receiver or soundbar over eARC, you'll only be able to take full advantage of one next-gen console.